MinhThieu145/gsoc-fuzz-gen/custom_fuzz_target.md

 ## Core Encapsulated Function for Fuzz Target Execution

-The new workflow includes an encapsulated function that handles the complete process of building and running fuzz targets.
-This function takes a generated fuzz target, build script, and project name as inputs, executes all necessary steps, and returns comprehensive results.
+The new workflow requires a standalone function in a new file (e.g., `executor.py`) that handles the complete process of building and running fuzz targets.
+This function will serve as the execution engine for generated fuzz targets.

 ```python
 def run_fuzz_target(